Newcomen Atmospheric Engine 1712

 The boiler is an important 250 year old artefact, one of only seven in the world.
 The provision of a roof was an important step in protecting the boiler from further deterioration, as it prevents rain water entering through the hole for the steam pipe at the top of the boiler.
 However, the size of the roof means that the bottom part of the boiler is unprotected; humidity and temperature are not controlled.

 Swannington Heritage Trust has been working with Leicestershire Museum Service and Leicestershire Industrial History Society to secure the future of the boiler.
 LMS employed a specialist conservator to provide a report in 2018.
-SHT, LMS and LIHS are assessing options for financing the conservation work recommended in the report and providing a better “home” for the boiler.
+In March 2020 the boiler was moved to a temporary site.